Toyota Motor Corporation (TM) Stock Sinks As Market Gains: What You Should Know

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $18.53 per share and revenue of $280.35 billion.
 These totals would mark changes of +23.62% and +8.99%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Toyota Motor Corporation.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Toyota Motor Corporation.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.74% higher.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.74% higher.
 Toyota Motor Corporation is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Toyota Motor Corporation is currently trading at a Forward P/E ratio of 9.27.
-This represents a premium compared to its industry's average Forward P/E of 8.88.
+Looking at its valuation, Toyota Motor Corporation is holding a Forward P/E ratio of 9.27.
+For comparison, its industry has an average Forward P/E of 8.88, which means Toyota Motor Corporation is trading at a premium to the group.

-We can also see that TM currently has a PEG ratio of 0.42.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Also, we should mention that TM has a PEG ratio of 0.42.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
 Automotive - Foreign stocks are, on average, holding a PEG ratio of 0.47 based on yesterday's closing prices.

 The Automotive - Foreign industry is part of the Auto-Tires-Trucks sector.
-This group has a Zacks Industry Rank of 156, putting it in the bottom 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 149, which puts it in the bottom 42% of all 250+ industries.

 Click to get this free report